hominidae/arcticwiki/diesel-space-heater.md

 <!-- SUBTITLE: A quick summary of Diesel Space Heater -->

 # Diesel Space Heater
-One of the things I am looking at is using compact, portable diesel air heaters as space heaters in arctic conditions.
+One of the things I am looking at is using compact, portable diesel air heaters as light weight space heaters for use in arctic conditions.

 There are diesel air heaters like the Webasto and Espar brand heaters that are used to heat heavy equipment, RV's, campers and mobile homes.

 So, I purchased a cheap chinese knock off of one.
 It's available here at [Banggood](https://www.banggood.com/24V12V-5kw-Diesel-Air-Parking-Heater-Diesel-Heating-Air-Parking-Heater-with-Digital-Switch-p-1252913.html)

-The reason I am doing this is I would like to examine one of these for use as a safe, portable heating system in arctic conditions.

 ## The specifications
 But first, let's explain the specs.